yaqwsx/bcthesis/symdivine.md

     \end{tikzpicture}
     }
-    \caption{Illustration of meta information organisation in \smt store.
+    \caption{Illustration of path condition meta information organisation in
+    \smt store.
 Each thread has its own call stack.
-When a new function is called,
-    \texttt{add\_segment} is called and a new segment is created.
-Each segment points to a list of variables in the given segment and keeps track of currently highest generation of each variable as shown in the picture.}
+When a function is called, \texttt{add\_segment} is called on the \smt store and a new segment is created.
+Each segment points to a list of variables in the given segment that keeps track of currently highest generation of each variable as shown in the picture.
+Note that the mapping call stack frames to segment is not canonical and depending on thread interleaving it may vary.}
     \label{fig:mapping}
 \end{center}
 \end{figure}

-I hope you liked it, Feshak!
-To be continued...